Search

 Lemon verbena is generally pest and disease free.

 Small, pale, green-yellow flowers are produced between early and mid summer.
 Lovage seeds are oblong and brown.
-All parts of the plant are edible and have a strong celerylike aroma and flavour.
+All parts of the plant are edible and have a strong celerylike aroma and flavor.

 Cultivation